River Dyfi: Notable bridges

-The road bridge which crosses the river north of Machynlleth is a landmark.

 Dyfi Biosphere

 The area around Aberystwyth and the Dyfi Valley is known as the Dyfi Biosphere (Biosffer Dyfi).
 It was UNESCO-designated in 1978.
 Within the biosphere are a number of Special Areas of Conservation and Sites of Special Scientific Interest (Cors Fochno, Coed Cwm Einion and Pen Llŷn a’r Sarnau).

-In March 2021, Natural Resources Wales (NRW) granted Montgomeryshire Wildlife Trust a licence to release up to six beavers in the Dyfi Valley, the first official beaver release in Wales.
+In March 2021, Natural Resources Wales (NRW) granted Montgomeryshire Wildlife Trust a licence to release a family of beavers into an enclosure within the Dyfi Wildlife Centre (Cors Dyfi), the first officially licensed release of beavers in Wales.

+Beavers have not yet been released under licence into the wild into the Dyfi catchment, but a licence application is being developed by the Welsh Beaver Project (North Wales Wildlife Trust/Wildlife Trusts Wales) for submission to Natural Resources Wales.

+There is a small population of beavers already living wild within the Dyfi catchment whose origins are unclear.

 The estuary is known for its saltmarshes.

 Film Location

 The Dyfi estuary was used as a location shot in Led Zeppelin's 1976 film The Song Remains the Same.
 The segment of the film is where Robert Plant comes ashore on a boat, after which he rides a horse, making his way to Raglan Castle.
 The band's Bron-Yr-Aur cottage is located on the edge of Machynlleth.